MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmRoleAssignment.md

 ```

 ### -Scope
-The Scope of the role assignment.
+Specifies the Scope of the role assignment.
 In the format of relative URI.
-For e.g.
-/subscriptions/9004a9fd-d58e-48dc-aeb2-4a4aec58606f/resourceGroups/TestRG.
 It must start with "/subscriptions/{id}".
 The command filters all assignments that are effective at that scope.